 Some Sunflower Seed Health Benefits

-The benefits of sunflower seeds are comparable to the benefits of many nuts.
+The benefits of sunflower seeds are comparable to the benefits of many nuts and seeds like Chia Seeds.
 In fact sunflower seeds could rival almonds for their vitamin E content.
 They are also fairly high in protein as far as seeds go.
 They have historically been used in traditional European cultures to treat upper respiratory conditions, including coughs and the common cold.
 Sunflower seeds have a range of beneficial therapeutic actions.
 Here’s what the data shows:

 - Hormone support